The Mining Law Review: Brazil

 ANM is also considering the acceptance of international reporting standards for the purposes of meeting Brazilian reporting requirements.
 In fact, this possibility is already provided for in the 2018 Regulations to the Brazilian Mining Code, but still depends on further regulation to be enacted by ANM.
 Once the matter is properly addressed by ANM regulations, this would be a major change to be certainly welcome by international mining companies and investors.

 In the environmental field, the accidents involving the Samarco tailings dam in November 2015 and the Brumadinho tailings dam in January 2019 resulted in more stringent regulation on environmental issues, and more specifically on the use of dams by mining operations, as well as more severe supervision of environmental authorities and public prosecutors.
-For instance, new regulations on tailings dams have already been issued by the ANM, which contain more requirements for those companies that operate such dams.
-Dams that use the upstream raising methods are banned and need to be decommissioned over a few years.
-Mining companies also need to remove most of the premises located downstream tailings dams.
-In addition, there are a number of bills under consideration at the National Congress and state legislature that adopt more stringent rules and impose obligations such as environmental bonds and insurance for environmental damages.
+For instance, new laws and regulations on tailings dams have been issued at the federal and state levels, containing more requirements for those companies that operate such dams:

 A final comment should be made with regard to the social and environmental liability of financial institutions that provide funds for mining and infrastructure projects in general.
 Although no legal provisions impose such a liability, the general practice is that such institutions are deemed increasingly responsible for the use of funds borrowed by companies – particularly those that use environmental resources and could potentially create a social and environmental footprint.
 The implementation of a National Monetary Council regulation involving the liability of financial institutions started in 2015.
 This regulation requires each financial institution to put in place a social and environmental policy.
 This may result in increasing the possibility of financial institutions facing liability claims in the future.